carpentries/amy/README.md

 2. Setup your local database.
 There are two ways you can do this.

-    1. If you have access to the secret data:
+    1. If you have access to the legacy data:

         1. Create an empty database by running: